Allen19994147/Nonlinear-Observer/README.md

 # Nonlinear-Observer

-The tasks are to design an nonlinear observer by using contraction analysis.
+The tasks are to design nonlinear observers by using contraction analysis to estimate velocity of a nonlinear system.

-Assumming x is measurable and use it to estimate x_dot, called x_hat_dot.
+In this task, the measurable position is assumed to be x,and it's used to estimate velocity,x_dot, called x_hat_dot.

-And it accurately estimates x_dotand design a control, u, based on x and x_hat_dot to stablize the system.
+The result shows that it accurately estimates velocity and a controller design based on the measureable position and estimated velocity is able to stablize the system.